SAP/ui5-tooling/docs/Guidelines.md

 During development you might want to use `npm run unit` or `npm run unit-watch` (re-runs tests automatically after file changes) to quickly execute all unit tests and see whether your change just broke one of them 😉.

 ## Git Guidelines
-Git guidelines mainly follow the [OpenUI5 Git Guidelines](https://github.com/SAP/openui5/blob/master/docs/guidelines.md#git-guidelines).
+### No Merge Commits
+Please use [rebase instead of merge](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) to update a branch to the latest master.
+This helps keeping a clean commit history in the project.

+### Commit Message Style
-### Commit Summary
+#### Commit Summary
 The commit summary is the first line of the commit message.

 - It should be **50-70 characters** long.